 This article was originally published in the Feinberg School of Medicine News Center on October 31, 2022.

-Dr. Susan Quaggin, MD, FRCP(C), FASN the Charles H. Mayo, MD, Professor and chief of Nephrology and Hypertension in the Department of Medicine, has been elected as a fellow of the National Academy of Inventors.
+Susan Quaggin, MD, the chief and Charles Horace Mayo Professor of Nephrology and Hypertension in the Department of Medicine.

 Northwestern Medicine welcomes the opportunity to partner with you in caring for your patients.